tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_doc_getting_started_section.md

 http://myapi.com/v2/
 ```

-And when you combine the domain root with a sample endpoint (or resource root), it looks like this:
+And when you combine the domain root with a sample endpoint, it looks like this:

 ```
 http://myapi.com/v2/homes/{id}